Neoplatonism: Hellenism

 Neoplatonism synthesized ideas from various philosophical and religious cultural spheres.
 The most important forerunners from Greek philosophy were the Middle Platonists, such as Plutarch, and the Neopythagoreans, especially Numenius of Apamea.
-Philo, a Hellenized Jew, translated Judaism into terms of Stoic, Platonic, and Neopythagorean elements, and held that God is "supra rational" and can be reached only through "ecstasy".
+Philo, a Hellenized Jew, translated Judaism into terms of Stoic, Platonic, and Neopythagorean elements, and held that God is "supra-rational" and can be reached only through "ecstasy".
 Philo also held that the oracles of God supply the material of moral and religious knowledge.
-The earliest Christian philosophers, such as Justin Martyr and Athenagoras of Athens, who attempted to connect Christianity with Platonism, and the Christian Gnostics of Alexandria, especially Valentinus and the followers of Basilides, also mirrored elements of Neoplatonism, albeit without its rigorous self-consistency.
+The earliest Christian philosophers, such as Justin Martyr and Athenagoras of Athens, who attempted to connect Christianity with Platonism, and the Christian Gnostics of Alexandria, especially Valentinus and the followers of Basilides, also mirrored elements of Neoplatonism.

 Ammonius Saccas

 Ammonius Saccas (died c.
 AD 240–245) was a teacher of Plotinus.
 Through Ammonius Saccas, Plotinus may have been influenced by Indian thought.
 The similarities between Neoplatonism and Indian philosophy, particularly Samkhya, have led several authors to suggest an Indian influence in its founding, particularly on Ammonius Saccas.
+Porphyry, in On the One School of Plato and Aristotle, stated that Ammonius' view was that the philosophies of Plato and Aristotle were in harmony.

-Both Christians (see Eusebius, Jerome, and Origen) and pagans (see Porphyry and Plotinus) claimed him a teacher and founder of the neoplatonic system.
-Porphyry stated in On the One School of Plato and Aristotle, that Ammonius' view was that the philosophies of Plato and Aristotle were in harmony.
-Eusebius and Jerome claimed him as a Christian until his death, whereas Porphyry claimed he had renounced Christianity and embraced pagan philosophy.
+Both Christians (see Eusebius, Jerome, and Origen) and pagans (see Porphyry and Plotinus) claimed him as a teacher, and to be an adherent of their preferred faith: Eusebius and Jerome wrote that Ammonius was a Christian until his death, whereas Porphyry asserted that he had renounced Christianity and embraced pagan philosophy.